Marianna3011/Marianna3011/README.md

 ## 👩‍💻 About Me

-I'm currently pursuing a **Bachelor's in Artificial Intelligence** at **Poznan University of Technology**.
+I'm currently pursuing a **Bachelor’s in Artificial Intelligence** at **Poznan University of Technology**.
-I enjoy solving real-world problems with data-driven and AI-powered solutions—from classical machine learning to modern neural networks.
-I’m especially excited about automating workflows and building tools that make systems more efficient.
+Since high school, I’ve been deeply interested in **data analysis**—curious about how raw information becomes actionable insight.
+Over time, this interest evolved into a strong passion for **machine learning, automation, and AI**, with a focus on using data to drive real-world decisions and improvements.

+I enjoy building tools that combine analytics with intelligent automation, and I’m particularly excited by projects that reduce manual effort or increase clarity through visualization and intelligent systems.

 ---